 Money market funds are considered to be low-risk in comparison to other investment types, but unlike money market accounts, they are not FDIC insured.
 That means there’s technically a chance you could lose your money if your account provider goes under.

 Money market account vs. checking account

 Money market accounts are similar to checking accounts in many ways, such as the fact that both provide access to your funds via checks, ATMs, wire transfers and other convenient methods.
-Checking accounts, however, are not bound to a transaction limit by Regulation D, meaning there is no limit on the number of times you can withdraw from them in a month.
+Checking accounts, however, are not bound to a transaction limit by Regulation D, meaning there is no limit on the number of times you can withdraw from them in a month (see note).